-It’s tough to detect and prevent cheating on exams—especially online.
-Students are smart, tech-savvy, and have plenty of tools that make it easier to cheat unless you have the right assessment strategies, proctoring technology, and a deeper understanding of why students cheat—beyond obvious reasons like wanting better grades or thinking they can get away with it.
+It’s hard to detect and prevent exam cheating, especially when they’re taken online.
+Students are resourceful, tech-savvy, and they have plenty of tools that make cheating easier unless instructors use smart assessment design, effective proctoring tools, and have a true understanding of why students cheat beyond obvious reasons like wanting better grades and just because they can get away with it.

 Do attitudes and emotions impact cheating?

-It’s kind of like how we know that driving above the speed limit is illegal, so we don’t intend to speed to the airport… But if you’re running late for a flight, you’ll probably put the pedal to the metal even though you know it’s wrong.
+Think of it this way: You know that driving above the speed limit is illegal, so you don’t intend to speed to the airport.
+But if you’re running late for a flight, you’ll probably put the pedal to the metal even though you know it’s wrong.

 Negative emotions, like anxiety, increase cheating, especially if they expect to perform poorly or aren’t prepared (Eshet et al., 2024; Salgado et al., 2022).